JOURNAL ARTICLES

 2016

-9. A Versatile One-Pot Access to Cyanoarenes from ortho- and para-Quinones: Paving the Way for Cyanated Functional Materials [Link]
+9. A Versatile One-Pot Access to Cyanoarenes from ortho- and para-Quinones: Paving the Way for Cyanated Functional Materials [Link] [Repository link, open access]

 F. Glöcklhofer,* M. Lunzer, B. Stöger, J. Fröhlich